3D scanning solutions

 Photogrammetry allows you to take photos of objects around you and convert them into lifelike 3D models.
 Image source: 3dscanexpert.com

 Naturally, the higher the quality of the shots, the better the quality of the final 3D model built from them.
 A key factor that plays a vital role in creating a no-gap 3D model is whether the shots you’ve taken cover the entire surface area of the object.
 You should brace yourself for having to manually take dozens to hundreds or even thousands of shots if you aim for better results.
 Compare that to the instant, automatic 3D data capture performed by a 3D scanner.
-This suggests another limitation of photogrammetry: in the vast majority of cases, it’s not practical for creating 3D models of people unless your model can sit still for many minutes or even hours.
+This leads us to another limitation of photogrammetry: in the vast majority of cases, it’s not practical for creating 3D models of people unless your model can sit still for many minutes or even hours.

 Likewise, photogrammetry is much more difficult to deploy on-location, especially if you’re planning on using a booth-based setup.
 For instance, if you’re scanning in a remote area like the middle of a field, it’s going to be very tricky to use a bulky booth there.
 If you’re scanning people that aren’t co-located, it’s also much easier to ship a 3D scanner to them, than a complicated multi-camera arrangement.